Mundka: Drainage

-Mundka Fire Tragedy
+2022 fire

-The 2022 Delhi fire was a devastating incident that took place on May 13, 2022, in a four-story commercial building near Mundka metro station in West Delhi, India.
-The fire, which is believed to have been caused by a Short circuit, originated on the first floor, where a CCTV and router manufacturing company was operating.
+The devastating 2022 Delhi fire took place on May 13, 2022, in a four-story commercial building near Mundka metro station.
+The fire, which is believed to have been caused by a short circuit, originated on the first floor, where a CCTV and router manufacturing company was operating.
 The flames spread rapidly, trapping workers and office employees inside the building, leading to a significant loss of life and injuries.